JaimeHyland/Mellifera/README.md

 ## An apologetic note for the examiner
 I do not expect this portfolio project to achieve the pass criteria in its current state.
 A number of the requirements listed in the instructions for it have not yet been implemented.
 I am obviously not a very fast coder yet, for which I apologise.
 In my defence, I should say that I feel that, out of the three options for the final module of the course, at least the e-commerce option &mdash;and in particular the walkthrough for the boutique-ado ecommerce website&mdash; involves a good deal more work (rather than simply more complexity) than the first four modules and, though I was to some extent forewarned of this, I didn't expect the difference in terms of time required to be _quite_ as big as it has turned out to be.
 There were a number of other circumstances, including a short bout of illness, that contributed to my inability to finish on time, but those circumstances paled into insignificance beside the widely recognised technical flaws and continuity gaps in the final walkthrough, as well as its sheer length.

-I am determined however, to get this final part of the course done properly if given a reasonable amount of time to complete the job.
-I realise that my failure to complete the 5th project on time will put a pass ceiling on my efforts, but my priority has always been to learn the skills I need to learn rather than to receive an especially impressive certificate.
+I am determined however, to get this final part of the course done properly, given a reasonable amount of time to complete the job.
+I realise that my failure to complete the 5th project on time will put a pass ceiling on my efforts, but my priority has always been to learn the skills I need to learn rather than to receive an especially impressive grade on my certificate.

-I'm very grateful to the tutors for their ongoing help in getting through this very challenging section of the course (though they were just as supportive, encouraging, patient and competent in earlier parts of the course) and to my customer care person for their encouragement and advice.
+I'm very grateful to the tutors for their ongoing help in getting through this very challenging section of the course (though they were also just as supportive, encouraging, patient and competent in earlier parts of the course) and to my customer care person for their encouragement and advice.
+I'm grateful too to my mentor for the help he has provided so far, and I hope to benefit further from his expertise and generosity over the next couple of weeks in my efforts to finish this project.

+Thanks very much to you as well for your patience!
+And my sincere apologies for the unfinished state of my project!

 [TOC]